astronomer/astro-blog/posts/eliminating-barriers-between-dbt-and-airflow.md

 file to dynamically generate `BashOperators` for each model of a dbt project embedded in Airflow.
 Using this as a starting point, we can modify it to accomplish the following goals:

-- Add a parameter to filter down to a specific dbt project
+- Add a parameter to filter down to a specific dbt project.
-- Create an [Airflow Dataset](https://airflow.apache.org/docs/apache-airflow/stable/concepts/datasets.html) for the dbt test commands in that model (this will allow us to create cross DAG dependencies off of specific steps in our model).
+- Create an [Airflow Dataset](https://airflow.apache.org/docs/apache-airflow/stable/concepts/datasets.html) for the dbt test commands in that model (this will allow us to create cross-DAG dependencies off of specific steps in our model).
 - Pass a set of default environment variables to each dbt `BashOperator` (necessary for authenticating to the data warehouse defined in our [profiles.yml](https://docs.getdbt.com/reference/profiles.yml)).